xyflow/xyflow/README.md

 - `onMoveEnd()`: called when user ends panning or zooming
 - `onSelectionChange(elements: Elements)`: called when user selects one or multiple elements
 - `onPaneClick(evt: MouseEvent)`: called when user clicks directly on the canvas
+- `onPaneContextMenu(evt: MouseEvent)`: called when user does a right-click on the canvas

 #### Interaction
 - `nodesDraggable`: default: `true`.
 This applies to all nodes.
 You can also change the behavior of a specific node with the `draggable` node option.